trojrobert/crewai_agent_demo/README.md

-# CrewAI Agent Demo
+# CrewAI Agent For Travel Planner

-Welcome to the **CrewAI Agent Demo** repository!
+Welcome to the **CrewAI Agent For Travel Planner** repository!
 This project demonstrates the implementation of a multi-agent AI system designed to collaboratively plan a travel itinerary.
 The repository showcases the core components of CrewAI and provides an example workflow for a travel planning agent.
 Below is a detailed guide to understanding, installing, and running the code.

 ![Crew AI Architecture](/resources/crew_ai_arc.png)